Core Strokes® and Attachment Trauma

 This approach may be especially relevant for individuals who:

-• struggle with intimacy or closeness
+• struggle with intimacy or closeness,

-• fear abandonment yet fear intrusion
+• fear abandonment yet also fear intrusion,

-• oscillate between pursuit and withdrawal
+• oscillate between pursuit and withdrawal,

-• experience collapse under relational intensity
+• experience collapse under relational intensity,

-Closing
+Closing Reflection

 Attachment trauma is not a character flaw.